brendanclarke/LXR/README.md

 ### File / Load-Save Mode

-**Version number for kit files.** Kit files now carry a version number.
-The .prf and .all file format has been incremented to version 3 to include morph target parameters.
-Previous versions load with an empty morph target and are re-saved as the new type.
+**File format updates.** .prf and .all files now include morph endpoint targets when re-saved.
+All files now carry a version number to track changes.

 **Reload kit from snapshot.** Pressing SHIFT+PLAY reverts all voice parameters to their state at the last file load, discarding any live edits made to the parameters.

 **Load a kit by MIDI bank change.** Sending a Bank MSB (CC0) message on the global MIDI channel loads the corresponding .kit file.
 Individual drum voices can also be changed by sending Bank MSB on their individual MIDI channels.
+This can selectively be changed to load a .prf file instead with the option below.

 **Load a performance file by MIDI bank change.** A global menu option switches Bank MSB (CC0) messages on the global channel from loading .kit files to loading .prf (performance) files, which include the full drum kit, pattern set, BPM, and morph target.